 Please attach clinical and triage protocols that will be used as part of your proposed ED Avoidance service(s).

 Please attach a description of advanced training plans including the curriculum that will be utilized to train EMS Personnel who will support the proposed MIH Program with ED Avoidance component.
 Please include in the curriculum a description of how the competencies of trained resources will be demonstrated and assessed.

-This document is ready to submit: Date:

-To submit this application and all required supporting documentation, please fax the documents to 617-887-8751.
-Applicants must label all supporting documents with the 14-digit application number as found above in red on this page of this application.